 However, drawing on global examples changed to align with “Iranian and Islamic values,” the harassment hints at cowl verbal and bodily threats, competitive behavior, defamation, and intimidation, amongst other offenses.

-Sexual harassment is described with the aid of the pointers as any sexual strengthen made without consent.
+The pointers describe sexual harassment as any sexual advances made without consent.
 At the same time, discrimination is defined as “any form of unpleasant, unjust or inequal behavior” based totally on race, nationality, faith, gender, age, or political dispositions.
 The section on abuse of electricity covers all misuses of authority that negatively affect an individual’s profession.

-The hints have been spearheaded with the aid of ITO’s head of ladies participation, Meshkat Asadi.
+The hints have been spearheaded by ITO’s head of ladies’ participation, Meshkat Asadi.

-“Obviously, we’re nevertheless at the start of the street,” she stated in an interview with the nation-run Islamic Republic News Agency.
-“But plainly, critical barriers can come down whilst thoughts grow to be phrases, and those words are placed on paper, so there is hope that this may be powerful.”
+“We’re nevertheless at the start of the street,” she stated in an interview with the nation-run Islamic Republic News Agency.
+“But plainly, critical barriers can come down while thoughts grow to be phrases, and those words are placed on paper, so there is hope that this may be powerful.”

 “As sexual harassment is a taboo [in Iran], stopping it calls for special aid from executives,” he wrote.